|The Very Rev. Jared C. Cramer, SCP

 Father Cramer was raised in the Churches of Christ, and worked in several ministry positions in that tradition before moving into the Episcopal Church while completing his Master of Divinity at the Graduate School of Theology of Abilene Christian University in Abilene, TX.
 He then received his Anglican training through the completion of a Master of Sacred Theology at the School of Theology of the University of the South in Sewanee, TN.
+He is nearing completion of a Doctor of Ministry degree, also at Sewanee's School of Theology.
 He served his first cure as a priest in the Lilly-endowed Foundations for Spiritual Leadership Program at Christ Church in Alexandria, VA.
 After two years there, our parish, with the Bishop's consent, called him to come to St. John's to serve as our Rector

 Father Cramer is active in the Episcopal Church at many levels.
 He is the Dean of the Lakeshore Deanery of the Episcopal Diocese of Western Michigan.
-He also serves the Diocese as Chair of the Commission on Ministry, as a Delegate to Province V Synod, and as an Alternate Deputy to General Convention.
-He is appointed by the Churchwide Office to represent the Episcopal Church at the Convening Table on Theological Dialogue and Matters of Faith & Order Commission through National Council of Churches.
+He also serves the Diocese as Chair of the Commission on Ministry, as a Delegate to Province V Synod, and as an Alternate Deputy to the 2015 General Convention.
 He is a member of the Society of Catholic Priests in the Episcopal Church and the Anglican Church of Canada, where he serves on the Provincial Council.
 He has also written two book, Safeguarded by Glory: Michael Ramsey's Ecclesiology and the Struggles of Contemporary Anglicanism and Scribere Orare Erat: To Write Was to Pray, both available on Amazon.com.

 Kenneth Michnay was born in Cleveland, Ohio, on March 1, 1941.
 He was graduated from Parma Senior High School in 1959 and from Wittenberg University, Springfield, Ohio, in 1963, with an interdepartmental major in English, History, and Religion.
 He was graduated from the Lutheran Theological Seminary at Philadelphia in 1966 and was ordained to the Holy Office of the Ministry on June 1, 1966, in the Lutheran Church in America (LCA), a predecessor body of the Evangelical Lutheran Church in America (ELCA).
 His first Call was to Holy Trinity Lutheran Church, Stafford Springs, Connecticut, where he served as Pastor from June, 1966, to March, 1976.
 His second Call was to Dr. Martin Lutheran Evangelical Lutheran Church, Muskegon, Michigan, where he served as Pastor from March, 1976, to August, 2001.
 His third Call was from the Division for Global Mission of the ELCA.
 He served as a Missionary in Bratislava, Slovakia, teaching English at the Evanjelicka bohoslovecka fakulta, Univerzita Komenskeho v Bratislave (Evangelical Theological School, Comenius University, Bratislava) and in the Foreign Relations Department in the office of the General Bishop of the Evangelical Church of the Augsburg Confession in Slovakia.
 He returned to the United States in 2005 and retired at the end of that year.